 You can get close to Spouting Rock Falls by hiking the trail that leads behind the waterfall.
 This is a popular spot for pictures and cooling off from the hike.
 You definitely don’t want to miss it!

 What Should You Bring on the Hike?

 Wear comfortable hiking boots and bring a small day pack with water and snacks.
-We recommend wearing sunscreen (we take this sunscreen stick everywhere), a hat, and sunglasses.
+We recommend wearing sunscreen, a hat, and sunglasses.
 You’ll definitely want to bring your camera (we have this one).